chnm/crdh-jekyll/_essays/v02-07-labor-and-business-at-congressional-hearings.md

 liberalism and an era when labor's alliance with the Democrats (who mostly controlled Congress) was at its most robust.
-Even though companies and trade associations, if added together, still overshadowed labor in these years, the presence of labor witnesses is substantial.
+Even though companies and trade associations, if added together, still overshadowed labor in these years, the presence of labor witnesses was substantial.

 The usefulness of labor's alliance with the Democrats, of course, was linked to labor's strength in the broader society.
 Union power made